 I am asking that you please review this document as this will be the puppy orientation.
-I'm sure once I get everyone's questions back, I will be modifying this document as we go.
-Coco's litter will be the 2nd litter we've had go home since COVID19.
+Lollipop's Litter will be one of our litters that will be going home COVID style most likely.
 Puppy orientation is now being done via email.
 Not our norm!

-Okay... let's get this started! (c) There might be a test on the day of puppy pick up so PLEASE take the time to read this.
+Okay... let's get this started! © There might be a test on the day of puppy pick up so PLEASE take the time to read this.
 This will take you 10 minutes to read verses sitting here in a group setting for a minimum of an hour.